KHUSHALKOTHIYA1/devtinder/task.md

 -test the expiry of jwt token and cookie for 7days -create userschema method to getJWT()
 -create userschema methos to comparepassword(passwordinputbyuser)

+11
+-documantation express.router
+-create route folder manages the auth ,request and more routers -creare authrouter,profilerouter,requestrouter
+-import all stuff